hchiam/angularjsSandbox/README.md

 AngularJS is an open-source JavaScript framework developed by Google.

-# tutorial:
+# tutorial 1:
 http://tutorialzine.com/2013/08/learn-angularjs-5-examples/

+# nagivation-menu example:
-For example code under angularjs-examples --> navigation-menu --> index.html:
+For example code:  angularjs-examples --> navigation-menu --> index.html:

 The minimum you really need to look at is in the "index.html" file.
 The "style.css" file is just for aesthetics.